How to track business expenses

 How tracking expenses will lower your tax bill

-Your business pays taxes on its profits.
-The IRS knows how much to charge because you report your profits to them at the end of each financial year.
+Your business pays taxes on its profits and Revenue knows how much to charge because you report your profits to them at the end of each financial year.
 But if you miss an expense during the year, your profits end up looking bigger than they really are, and you pay unnecessary taxes.
 It’s an area of business where you actually get taxed for making mistakes.

 What are tax deductible expenses, anyway?

 In case you’re wondering, you can’t lower your taxable income by charging any old thing to the business expenses account.
-The IRS must agree that the spending was necessary.
+Unfortunately, Revenue must agree that the spending was necessary.
 If they do, then it’s called a tax deductible expense.
 You can check their website for information on deductible expenses, or you can speak to a tax professional.

 Methods to track business expenses